-The dietetics major is your first step to becoming a registered dietitian.
+The nutrition and dietetics major is your first step to becoming a registered dietitian.
 It gives you the academic foundation you need to pursue a graduate-level dietetic internship and take the national exam to become a registered dietitian.

 Preparing You For Success

-The nationally accredited dietetics major strengthens your understanding of health, clinical nutrition and wellness.
+The nationally accredited nutrition and dietetics major strengthens your understanding of health, clinical nutrition and wellness.
 Your learning doesn't end with classroom readings and lectures, as it extends to research, community-focused projects and student organizations on campus.

 By the time you graduate, your experiences include: